Our technology

 Sustainable energy tomorrow.

-We combine proven science with novel engineering to overcome the biggest barriers in fusion—efficiency, scale, and fuel.
-Our laser fusion machine is designed to independently enhances all three factors of the Lawson triple product (density, temperature, and confinement time)—something no other fusion platform has achieved.
+Our laser fusion machine is designed to independently enhance all three components of the Lawson triple product (density, temperature, and confinement time) — something no other fusion platform has achieved.
+Its compact size enables weekly testing and upgrades.

 Why are we starting with tritium